Keith Ginter

-Keith Michael Ginter (born May 5, 1976) is a former American Major League Baseball infielder.
+Keith Michael Ginter (born May 5, 1976) is an American former Major League Baseball infielder.
 Ginter is a graduate of Fullerton Union High School in Fullerton, California.

 College

 Ginter attended and played baseball at Cypress College before transferring to Texas Tech University.
 During his two years at Texas Tech University, Ginter was a two-time All-American and helped the Red Raiders in NCAA Regional action.

 Professional career

-Ginter was drafted by the Houston Astros in 10th Round of 1998 amateur entry draft and began his professional career playing for the Auburn Doubledays of the New York–Penn League and made his first major league appearance playing for the Astros on September 20, 2000.
+Ginter was drafted by the Houston Astros in the 10th Round of the 1998 amateur entry draft and began his professional career playing for the Auburn Doubledays of the New York–Penn League and made his first major league appearance playing for the Astros on September 20, 2000.

 In September 2002, Ginter was traded along with Wayne Franklin to Milwaukee Brewers for Mark Loretta and cash.
 Ginter played for the Brewers until December 2004 when he was traded to the Oakland Athletics for Nelson Cruz and Justin Lehr.
 During the 2004 season, Ginter had been named National League Player of the Week.

-Ginter split the 2005 seasons between Oakland and the teams triple-A affiliate Sacramento River Cats, and spent the entire 2006 season at triple-A.
+Ginter split the 2005 seasons between Oakland and the team's triple-A affiliate Sacramento River Cats, and spent the entire 2006 season at triple-A.

-On January 2, 2007, he was signed by Cleveland Indians to minor league contract and invited to spring training, but spent the entire 2007 season playing for the Buffalo Bisons.
+On January 2, 2007, he was signed by Cleveland Indians to a minor league contract and invited to spring training, but spent the entire 2007 season playing for the Buffalo Bisons.

-On December 13, 2007, he was signed by Boston Red Sox to minor league contract, and attended the teams spring training session but was assigned to the teams minor league camp on March 19, 2008.
+On December 13, 2007, he was signed by Boston Red Sox to a minor league contract, and attended the team's spring training session but was assigned to the team's minor league camp on March 19, 2008.
 He became a free agent at the end of the 2008 season and signed a minor league contract with the Chicago White Sox on January 6, 2009.
-He was released by the White Sox March 15, 2010.
+He was released by the White Sox on March 15, 2010.

 On April 26, 2010, he was signed by the Orange County Flyers of the independent Golden Baseball League and was their starting third baseman for the 2010 season.

 He is not related to Matt Ginter, a pitcher who pitched in the majors from 2000 to 2008.